phsym/MandelbrotViewer/README.md

 # Mandelbrot viewer.
 *Copyright (C) 2012 Pierre-Henri Symoneaux*

-> THIS PROGRAM IS DISTRIBUTED WITHOUT ANY WARRANTY
+> THIS PROGRAM IS DISTRIBUTED WITHOUT ANY WARRANTY <br>
-> See the license section for more information.
+> See the license section for more information. <br>

 This program lets you explore the Mandelbrot fractal